code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 - Consumers can read messages from any Partition they choose.

 #### Consumer Group
-- Multiple consumers can listen to same [topic](#topic), kafka creates group of these consumers which are intrested in 1 topic.
+- Its possible that multiple consumers are intrested in listening to one [topic](#topic), kafka creates group of these consumers which are intrested in 1 topic.
+- 1 partition can contain multiple topics.
+But all consumers in (consumer group 1) are interested in topic=1 only.
+- consumer1 reads topic1 from partition-1, consumer2 reads topic1 from partition2.
-- Various partitions can contain One topic.
-One consumer is assigned 1 partition.
+- One consumer is assigned 1 partition.
+Different consumers can be responsible for different partitions
+- **Advantages of approach?** By using consumer groups, consumers can be parallelized so that multiple consumers can read from multiple partitions on a topic, allowing a very high message processing throughput.
 ```c
                       |----- Kafka Broker-1 ---------|
                       |                              |